Buy Huichol Art Online

-Huichol art is created for much more than aesthetic reasons.
-Prayer bowls, beaded animals, masks and ceremonial objects make use of sacred symbols which represent the artist’s religious beliefs and culture.
+Huichol art is more than just pretty objects.
+Prayer bowls, beaded animals, masks, and ceremonial objects use sacred symbols that represent the artist’s religious beliefs and culture.

 The Huichol Indians (pronounced Hwee-chol) live in the Sierra Madre Occidental mountains northeast of Puerto Vallarta, in the states of Jalisco and Nayarit.
 The art of the Huichols emanates from their intensely personal religious culture.
 In the words of legendary anthropologist Carl Lumholtz: “Religion to them is a personal matter, not an institution, and therefore their life is religious from the cradle to the grave and wrapped up in symbolism.”